-The content of the Sample Rate register (addresses 0206h, 0207h) specifies the time elapse (in seconds if EHSS = 1, or minutes if EHSS = 0) between two temperature-logging events.
+The calendar logic is designed to automatically compensate for leap years.
+For every year value that is either 00 or a multiple of 4, the device adds a 29th of February.
+This works correctly up to (but not including) the year 2100.
+The content of the Sample Rate register (addresses 0206h, 0207h) specifies the time elapse (in seconds if EHSS = 1, or minutes if EHSS = 0) between two temperature/humidity-logging events.
 The sample rate can be any value from 1 to 16,383, coded as an unsigned 14-bit binary number.
 If EHSS = 1, the shortest time between logging events is 1s and the longest (sample rate = 3FFFh) is 4.55hr.
 If EHSS = 0, the shortest is 1min and the longest time is 273.05hr (sample rate = 3FFFh).
 The EHSS bit is located in the RTC Control register at address 0212h.
 It is important that the user sets the EHSS bit accordingly while setting the Sample Rate register.
-Writing a sample rate of 0000h results in a sample rate = 0001h, causing the DS1922L/DS1922T to log the temperature either every minute or every second depending upon the state of the EHSS bit.
+Writing a sample rate of 0000h results in a sample rate = 0001h, causing the DS1923 to log the temperature either every minute or every second depending upon the state of the EHSS bit.